osegbotonie/enterprise-m365-administration-lab/docs/15-conditional-access-policy-matrix.md

 Periodic Review
 ```

+Policies should not be broadly enforced without appropriate testing and validation.

 ---

 ## 8. Policy Interaction

-Multiple policies may apply to a single access request.
+Multiple Conditional Access policies may apply to a single access request.

 For example: